How to Make Valentine’s Day Gnome Earrings with a Cricut

 - A vinyl cutting machine.
 I used the Cricut Maker for this project (available at Amazon here or at Cricut.com).
 You can also use the Cricut Explore Air 2 or even the Cricut Joy (see this post on my blog for some specific details you’ll want to know before you cut faux leather with the Joy).

 - Smooth white Faux Leather.
 I used this smooth white faux leather from Amazon.
+If that one is out of stock, this is another smooth white faux leather I use often, also from Amazon.
 The heat transfer vinyl will adhere better to smooth faux leather than pebbled faux leather because these gnomes are little.

 - Heat Transfer Vinyl in the Valentine’s Day colors of your choice.
 For the gnome’s robe and hat, I used Siser Glitter HTV in the color Blush and the color Flamingo Pink.
 For the heart and the letters, I used Siser Glitter HTV in Red .
 For the hands and nose, I used Siser Easyweed in Light Pink,